Camp New Friends

 Please contact email@example.com for more information.

-NF Midwest, NF Northeast, JARC Foundation, The ARC of Montgomery County, donations made to Brainy Camps' Holiday Giving Campaign, NFCA, Dino Doozer Foundation, Nick Chrisley Fund, donations made through Benevity Causes, Brittany Roche Foundation, Gateway Senior High School, and private donations.
+NF Midwest, NF Northeast, JARC Foundation, NF Mid Atlantic, The ARC of Montgomery County, donations made to Brainy Camps' Holiday Giving Campaign, NFCA, Dino Doozer Foundation, donation made during Do More 24, Innovating Worthy Projects, Brittany Roche Foundation, Pat and Nick Chrisley Scholarship Fund, Kaufelt Family Fund, and private donations.